VinnieRossi/katacoda-scenarios/rhoar-spring-boot/microservices-1/00-intro.md

-In this scenario, you will learn more about developing Spring Boot applications using the [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar) platform.
-We will be building a small set of Microservices utilizing core Microservice techniques like Circuit Breaker, Service Discovery, Health Checks, and Load Balancing.
+In this scenario, you will learn more about developing Spring Boot Microservices using the [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar) platform.
+You will learn about Externalized Configurations and Health Checks.

 ## How is Spring Boot supported on OpenShift?